The Unjournal · Pivotal Questions Initiative

 11. Benjamin, D.J., Heffetz, O., Kimball, M.S. & Szembrot, N. (2014).
 "Beyond Happiness and Satisfaction: Toward Well-Being Indices Based on Stated Preference."
 AER, 104(9).
 The shifters/stretchers framework is elaborated in Benjamin et al. (2023) NBER WP 31728.

-12. Plant, M. (2025).
-"A Happy Possibility About Happiness Scales: An Exploration of the Cardinality Assumption."
-Happier Lives Institute working paper.
+12. Plant, M. (2024).
+"A Happy Possibility About Happiness (And Other Subjective) Scales: An Investigation and Tentative Defence of the Cardinality Thesis."
+Wellbeing Research Centre working paper.

 14. When comparing intervention effects for living people, the neutral point cancels algebraically: (LS_treatment − LS₀) − (LS_control − LS₀) = LS_treatment − LS_control.